Skip to main content

 Ultimately, I believe the Honors Program will provide me with the resources and opportunities to grow as a scholar and leader.
 I plan to contribute my dedication to environmental advocacy, creative problem-solving, and teamwork to the honors community, while using its unique offerings to sharpen my skills and prepare for graduate school and a career in environmental science.”

-Why This is Good: This example is specific to ASU’s Honors Program, student references interdisciplinary learning, the honors thesis, and sustainability research opportunities, showing a clear connection to the program’s offerings.
+Why this is good: This example is specific to ASU’s Honors Program, student references interdisciplinary learning, the honors thesis, and sustainability research opportunities, showing a clear connection to the program’s offerings.
 It incorporates personal goals, the student ties their future career in environmental science to the resources and opportunities within the Honors Program.
 They employ a balanced focus, discussing both what the student hopes to gain (research skills, critical thinking, community) and what they will contribute (dedication to environmental advocacy and teamwork).
 The response also conveys enthusiasm for collaboration, research, and academic growth.

 Bad Example

-Why This is Bad: The student focuses on prestige and resume building, which makes the response seem superficial.
+Why this is bad: The student focuses on prestige and resume building, which makes the response seem superficial.
 There’s no mention of specific opportunities or aspects of the ASU Honors Program, so the answer feels generic and could apply to any honors program.
 The essay focuses too much on what the student will gain and doesn’t address how they will contribute to the honors community or what excites them about the academic experience.
 The response doesn’t connect the student’s personal goals, values, or academic interests to the Honors Program.
 It reads more like a strategy to impress employers than a genuine desire to learn and grow.

-Prompt 3
+Honors Program Prompt 3

 Understanding the Prompt